 The abstract should be primarily related to what is new in the art to which the invention pertains.
 Phrases should not be used which are implicit, (for instance, “the invention relates to...”), and statements on the alleged merits or value of the invention are not allowed.

 Where the receiving Office finds that the abstract is missing, it invites the applicant to furnish it within a time limit fixed in the invitation.
-The international application is considered withdrawn if no abstract is furnished to the receiving Office within the time limit fixed.
-Where the receiving Office has not invited the applicant to furnish an abstract, the International Searching Authority establishes one.
+Where the receiving Office has not invited the applicant to furnish an abstract or the applicant fails to furnish an abstract within a time limit fixed in the invitation, the International Searching Authority establishes one.
+See PCT Rule 38.
 The same applies where the abstract does not comply with the requirements outlined in the preceding paragraphs.
-Where the abstract is established by the International Searching Authority, the applicant may ** > propose modifications of, or comment on, the new abstract until the expiration of 1 month from the date of mailing of the international search report (PCT Rule 38.3 ). <
+Where the abstract is established by the International Searching Authority, the applicant may propose modifications of, or comment on, the new abstract until the expiration of 1 month from the date of mailing of the international search report (PCT Rule 38.3).SUMMARY OF ABSTRACT REQUIREMENTS

 Preferably 50-150 words.
 Should contain: